 Thompson & Coe is founded by Will C. Thompson and R. Vernon Coe.

 Will C. Thompson and R. Vernon Coe began practicing law together in the latter part of 1950, and in 1951 they formed the partnership that still exists today.
-Little did they know that 65 years later, the firm would have grown to over 200 lawyers in six well established offices providing broad legal representation to clients all across the United States.
+Little did they know that almost 70 years later, the firm would have grown to over 200 lawyers in six well-established offices providing broad legal representation to clients all across the United States.
 A brief history of lives and legal contributions of each of our named partners is as follows.

 Will C. Thompson practiced law for 39 years with his father’s law firm.
 When his father died in December 1949, “Will C.” (as he was known) left his father’s firm and joined with another firm where Vernon Coe was practicing law.
 For years, Will C. had been one of the most recognized insurance attorneys in the state of Texas and was known throughout the United States.
 One of his specialties was property insurance.
 He represented many insurance companies and served as counsel for the Texas Insurance Advisory Association, the Texas Automobile Insurance Service Office, the Texas Fire Prevention and Engineering Bureau, and the Association of Fire and Casualty Companies of Texas.
 He was extensively involved in the defense of claims arising from the massive Texas City explosions of April 16, 1947.
 Will C. was very active in representing insurance clients before the Texas State Board of Insurance and before the Texas Legislature concerning matters of interest to the insurance industry.